OctopusDeploy/docs/docs/administration/high-availability/migrate/migrating-to-high-availability.md

 position: 20
 ---

-## Migrating a single server to a high availability setup

 You may already have an existing Octopus Server, that you wish to make highly available.
-The process for doing this is the same as the process above, except your existing server will be the "first node" in the cluster.
+The process for doing this is the same as the process detailed in [Configuring High-Availability for Octopus Deploy](/docs/administration/high-availability/configure/configuring-ha.md) , except your existing server will be the "first node" in the cluster.

 1. Provision the shared storage folder.
 2. Move the SQL Server Database, if necessary.